rtCamp/nginx-helper/README.md

 Just open this in a browser and the page will be purged instantly.
 Needless to say, this won't work, if you have a page or taxonomy called 'purge'.

+**Q. There's a 'faux purge all' button?
+Does it purge the whole site?**

+This is a faux purge all.
+This just tries to cleanse all the cache in its own limited manner.
+There isn't and can't be a true purge all.
+See this discussion: http://wordpress.org/support/topic/feature-suggestion-for-additional-purge-options?replies####13.

 #### FAQ - Nginx Map ####

 **Q. I am using X plugin.
 Will it work on Nginx?**